bentonelli/bentonelli.github.io/_pages/research.md

 Modeling Migratory Movement
 </h2>

 Researching questions that rely on understanding the movement of individual migratory birds is difficult because of the incredible diversity of migratory behavior across and within species.
-One of my projects is focused on creating individual-based models to simulate the movement of birds across time and space.
+One of my projects (you can read the paper <a href="https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.14189">here</a>) is focused on creating and improving individual-based models to simulate the movement of birds across time and space.
 These computational models can then be used to investigate applied questions - like predicting where ticks that attach to birds are likely to be <a href="https://www.sciencedirect.com/science/article/pii/S1877959X18302632">dispersed</a>.
 Guess what species is modeled here!

 <figure>
   <img src="/ccsp4.gif" align="center" style="width:75%" />